gvwilson/sensibleadventures/cloudherd/reboot.md

         *   So he sleeps in caves
     *   He and Indy were in love - he's Noxy's father - but he has traded memories of that for magic
+        *   Can't remember that Noxy is his daughter
+        *   Even when told, he immediately forgets
     *   He talks to the forest
         *   Calls it "the real passenger on this voyage" - people are just stowaways